Gabboxl/gtfs-osm-import/README.md

 - This tool can also generate *complete* OSM way-matched relations for any GTFS route.
 This is possible thanks to GraphHopper's [map-matching](https://github.com/graphhopper/graphhopper/tree/master/map-matching) module.

+- The "*sync*" functionality is only implemented for bus stops, right now the relations generation is useful only in case of a clean relations import.

 ## Requirements